prefix-dev/rattler-build/docs/index.md

   </a>
 </h1>

-# rattler-build: a fast conda-package builder
+# `rattler-build`: A Fast Conda Package Builder

 The `rattler-build` tooling and library creates cross-platform relocatable binaries / packages from a simple recipe format.
 The recipe format is heavily inspired by `conda-build` and `boa`, and the output of a regular `rattler-build` run is a package that can be installed using `mamba`, `rattler` or `conda`.

-`rattler-build` does not have any dependencies on `conda-build` or `Python` and works as a standalone binary.
+`rattler-build` does not have any dependencies on `conda-build` or Python and works as a standalone binary.

 ![](https://user-images.githubusercontent.com/885054/244683824-fd1b3896-84c7-498c-b406-40ab2a9e450c.svg)